polterguy/magic.data.common/README.md

 They also happen to be useful if you intend to implement your own data adapter for Magic, providing base class functionality for transforming a lambda object into a dialectic SQL statement, among other things.

-Not particularly interesting unless you intend to create your own magic data adapter.
+This project is not particularly interesting unless you intend to create your own magic data adapter.

 ## License